validkeys/ember-scroll-to/README.md

 * `duration`
 * `easing`
 * `complete` -- a callback to execute once the scrolling animation is complete.
+* `scrollable` -- By default, ember-scroll-to will scroll the document to your selector's position.
+In the event that your selector lives within an overflow:hidden container, you'll want to scroll that container rather than the document.
+In that case, simply pass in the selector of your container (ex. ".my-container").

 The method returns a Promise that will resolve as soon as the animation has completed.